Jewish Studies

 Grading Scheme: Letter Grade

 Cultural history of western art music inspired by Jewish subjects, Biblical and non-Biblical, composed by both Jewish and non-Jewish composers, and a survey of Jewish performing musicians from the Renaissance to the present.
-(H and N)
+(N)

 Prerequisite: written instructor permission.